JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 ***

-I got back home just as the sun was setting.
+I got back home by subway just as the sun was setting.
 It was fall so the beach was empty and the breeze was refreshing.
-The dusky sunlight was warm and welcoming.
+The dusky sunlight was warm and welcoming as I walked along the elevated platform of the Ocean Parkway station to the staircase.

-I headed upstairs and my dad immediately asked me if I wanted to eat anything, “Sure.”
+When I got to my building, I headed upstairs and my dad immediately asked me if I wanted to eat anything, “Sure.”
 I said as I headed back into my room.

 I took out the *Megalegs* flyer and looked it over.
 I had about $8 saved up at the time.
 Should I hit my dad up for the rest?
 I dunno.